 - manage the appropriate storage and analysis of this information, including keeping data tidy

-- Consider sustainability over time and only collecting the information you need.
-It’s ok to stop collecting a data item if you find it is never used.
+- consider sustainability over time and only collect the information you need, don’t continue collecting data if it is not needed or will not be used

-- Continue to communicate the results of your performance analysis to service caretakers, stakeholders and decision-makers to keep them informed.
+- communicate the results of your performance analysis to service stakeholders and decision-makers to keep them informed.

 Retiring existing services involves replacing legacy technology and consolidating existing non-digital channels.
-This also includes appropriate archiving of records and websites.
+This includes responsible archiving of records and websites.

-You will need a content strategy to help you as you remove content.
+You should be aware of policy and legislation changes that may impact how your service works.
+You will need a content strategy to help you audit and remove content.